 Approaching Innovation Insurance Group, IIG developed the first and only Collectible Authenticity Insurance program writing the insurance policy, underwriting guidelines and setting the rates, terms and conditions for coverage.
 IIG successfully negotiated with the Hiscox syndicate, one of the largest Lloyds of London syndicates in the United States to provide the lead capacity for the program.
-Today, the program is composed of seven different carriers providing up to $50 million in insurance.
-There has been no losses.
+The program eventually grew to seven layers of carriers providing up to $50 million in insurance.
+The program never suffered any losses.

 2014- Bitcoin Theft Insurance